BlueSilverCat/highlight-registered-keyword/README.md

 ## About file that has been specified by FilePath.
 Patterns is array of Object.
-Object properties are `pattern`, `class` and `disable`.
+Object properties are `pattern`, `class`, `fileTypes` and `disable`.
-`Pattern` is a String that was quoted regular expression.
+`pattern` is a String that was quoted regular expression.
 Like this `"/.*ABC.*/gmiy"`.
 Valid flags are `g`, `m`, `i` and `y`.
-`Class` is a String that represents CSS class.
+`class` is a String that represents CSS class.
-`Disable` is Boolean that represents this pattern is disable.
+`disable` is Boolean that represents this pattern is disable.
-`Disable` is optional.
+`disable` is optional. if you don't describe this, it set to false.
+`fileTypes` is Array of String that specify the target filetypes.
+`fileTypes` is optional. if you don't describe this, it set to ['\*']\(all filetype).
 If you use `\`, it need escaping like this `\\`.
 e.g. `\d` is `\\d`.
 If you want to match `\`, you have to write like this `\\\\`